 There is also a vegetarian version of this dish called Gobi Manchurian.
 It is the same recipe, but the chicken is replaced with cauliflower florets.

-However you choose to make it, this delectable and savory Chicken Manchurian is a quintessential Indo-Chinese dish that is sure to please everyone!
+However you choose to make it, this delectable and savory Chicken Manchurian is a quintessential Indo-Chinese dish that will surely please everyone!
 Enjoy!

 🥡 Storing